alapisco/Data_Science_With_Java/README.md

 # Intro To Data Science With Java
-A repository containing source code and slides of the topics covered by the Intro to Data Science tech talk at Campus Party , June- 29 -20016
+A repository containing source code and slides of the topics covered by the Intro to Data Science With Java tech talk at Campus Party Guadalajara, June-29-20016

 Dataset source: